peteyan/microstack/README.md

 ```

 ## Quickstart
-To quickly configure networks and launch a vm, run `microstack.launch`.
+To quickly configure networks and launch a vm, run

+`sudo microstack.init`

+This will configure various Openstack databases.
+Then run:

+`microstack.launch`.

 This will launch an instance for you, and make it available to manage via the command line, or via the Horizon Dashboard.